code-maan/canvas-generator/README.md

 Usage:
 1. Clone the project repository from (https://github.com/code-maan/canvas-generator.git).
-2. Open the project in a web browser by double-clicking the index.html file or hosting it on a local server.
+2. Open the project in a web browser by double-clicking the index.html file or hosting it on a local server(Your personal computer).
 3. Use the provided interface to customize the background by selecting colors, gradients, patterns, and effects.
 4. Preview the changes in real-time.
 5. Once satisfied with the background, use in the other projects.